uk-gov-mirror/defra.ffc-demo-calculation-service/README.md

 Test messages can be sent via the Artemis console UI hosted at http://localhost:8161/console/login (username: artemis, password: artemis).
 Messages should match the format of the sample JSON below.

+### Probes

+The service has a command based liveness probe.
+The probe will write a file containing a timestamp to the `/tmp` directory.
+If the timestamp has not been updated in the last 30 seconds, the probe will report the service is not functioning.

+# Sample valid JSON
 __Sample calculation queue message__

 ```